astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 # Identify Azure Cosmos DB APIs

-Azure Cosmos DB is Microsoft's fully managed and serverless distributed database for applications of any size or scale, with support for both relational and non-relational workloads.
+Azure Cosmos DB is a fully managed and serverless distributed database for applications of any size or scale, with **support for both relational and non-relational workloads**.

 Developers can build and migrate applications fast using their preferred open source database engines, including PostgreSQL, MongoDB, and Apache Cassandra.